Making Satisfactory Progress Towards the Master's Degree

 The faculty as a whole will assess the progress of each graduate student at least once per year.
 The case for each graduate student will be presented by the student's advisor.
 Other faculty will then be able to discuss any issues with respect to the student's academic performance or professionalism.
 The faculty will then decide which of the following letters the student will receive:

 - congratulations on satisfactory progress

-- a warning of unsatisfactory progress and placement on departmental probation
+- a warning of unsatisfactory progress and placement on academic probation

 - dismissal from the program